-10. Employee Benefit Plans
+11. Employee Benefit Plans

-On January 1, 2014, the League established a SIMPLE IRA plan (IRA) established under section 408(p) of the Internal Revenue Code.
-The Plan covers all employees who receive at least \$5,000 in compensation annually.
+The League has a SIMPLE IRA plan (IRA) established under Section 408(p) of the Internal Revenue Code.
+The IRA covers all employees who receive at least \$5,000 in compensation annually.
 Employees may elect to defer a percentage of their compensation into the IRA.
 Under the IRA, the League will contribute a matching contribution equal to the employee contribution up to 3% of compensation.
-The League contributed \$23,966 to the IRA for the year ended July 31, 2019.
+The League contributed \$33,703 to the IRA for the year ended July 31, 2020.